blairmacintyre/blairmacintyre.github.com/_posts/2018-05-11-wireless-debugging-on-ios.md

   - development
 permalink: 2018/05/10/wireless-debugging
 ---
 How did I miss knowing about [wireless debugging on iOS](https://codeburst.io/wireless-debugging-ios-run-debug-install-builds-over-wifi-a48fc49ac3a7)?
-You can build, depoly and debug on iOS and AppleTV without a cable!{% marginnote "charging" "Keeping the phone charged was another reason to plug in, but with wireless charging, I just have to remember to put the phone down on the charging pad.
+You can build, depoly and debug on iOS and AppleTV without a cable! {% marginnote "charging" "Keeping the phone charged was another reason to plug in, but with wireless charging, I just have to remember to put the phone down on the charging pad.
 Easy-peasy!" %}That's great, especially for folks like me who are doing AR development, where being tethered by a cable is a pain in the butt.

 All you have to do is check the "Connect via network" checkbox in the Devices tab for your device.